openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 admins.
 It mainly applies to scenarios where specific ingresscontrollers need to be configured to not manage DNS records associated with them.

+__Note__: This feature is only supported on new or non-default ingresscontrollers.
+The default ingresscontroller can be modified/updated at the discretion of the cluster admin.

-#### Modifying the default ingresscontroller
+#### Modifying/Updating an ingresscontroller

-The default ingresscontroller will be created with domain present in *ingress.config.openshift.io/cluster* `.spec.domain`.
-If we want to update the domain present on the ingresscontroller with a domain outside the defined cluster DNS zone,
+The ingresscontroller will need to be deleted and recreated with the updated domain present in if required domain is _not_ the same as cluster domain configured at *ingress.config.openshift.io/cluster* `.spec.domain`.
+If not needed, the workflow defined below is sufficient,
-1. The new domain that needs to be associated with the ingresscontroller must be created prior to making any changes.
+- The new domain that needs to be associated with the ingresscontroller must be created prior to making any changes.
-2. The ingresscontroller must be edited with the created domain and the `.loadBalancer.dns` field must be set to `Unmanaged`.
+- The ingresscontroller must be edited to set `.loadBalancer.dns` to `Unmanaged`.
-3. This will trigger a reconcile of the controller, resulting in updating the following conditions on the ingress operator
+- This will trigger a reconcile of the controller, resulting in updating the following conditions on the ingress operator
   - `DNSManaged` condition will be set to false and reason updated to UnmanagedDNS.
+- The DNSRecord will also be updated as part of the same reconcile, `.spec.managementPolicy` will be set to `Unmanaged` and the following conditions will be updated,
   - `DNSReady` condition will be set to true and reason updated to UnmanagedDNS.
-4. If any *DNSRecord* was previously provisioned, it will be deleted.

 __Note__: Similarly, to create a new ingresscontroller where DNS is managed
           externally, the same workflow can be followed.
+No *DNSRecord*s will be created in the flow.

 ### API Extensions